akashbagchi/portfolio/README.md

 <img src="https://raw.githubusercontent.com/akashbagchi/portfolio/main/images/mainmenu_withouttkinter.png" alt="mainmenu">

-Developed by Akash Bagchi, Akshaya Nadathur, Anirudh Preeth and Anup Venkat of _Dayananda Sagar University, Kudlu Gate_ as a mini-project for the course _Data Structures and Algorithms_ in 2020.
+Developed by myself, Akshaya Nadathur, Anirudh Preeth and Anup Venkat of _Dayananda Sagar University, Kudlu Gate_ as a mini-project for the course _Data Structures and Algorithms_ in 2020.

 ---